EmberExperts/ember-custom-actions/README.md

 });
 ```
 requestType - `actionId/path` defined during constructing [modelAction](#Model-actions) or [resourceAction](#Resource-actions)
-returnValue - full URL to action
+The function returns a full URL of the action

 You can also use a shorthand for the default api server: